 The IAEA received the Nobel Peace Prize in 2005.

-Creator of the "Ecolomist" movement which reconciles a clean economy with a dynamic ecology, scientific advisor, JLT tries to apply the results of laboratory research in the field on a voluntary basis by giving priority to asset management and intelligent monitoring of ecosystems.
-Results: the rivers managed in this diagram have seen their animal populations resuscitated.
+Creator of the "Ecolomiste" movement which reconciles a clean economy with a dynamic ecology, scientific advisor, JLT tries to apply the results of scientific laboratory research in the field by favoring heritage management and intelligent monitoring of ecosystems via bioindication to protect the biodiversity.
+Results: the rivers managed according to this scheme have seen their animal populations revived.

-If it disappears from our waterfalls, the water will no longer be cleaned, naturally balanced.
+This people has been threatened for a hundred years by our industrial, household, over-tourist activities, our negligence of comfort, our waste.
+If it disappears from our waterfalls, the water will no longer be cleansed, naturally balanced.
 It will be polluted and unfit for consumption.
-The people of the water clean the river beds and provide men with clean water that is less expensive to treat.
-Without these cleaners, these aquatic sentries, water treatment would be more and more sophisticated to have the luxury of taps and toilets (France is a country that uses drinking water in flushing toilets to evacuate urine and faeces. )
+The Water People assure human beings of clean waters.
+Without these cleaners, these aquatic sentinels, water treatment would be more and more sophisticated, expensive to have the luxury of drinking water at taps and toilets (France is a country that uses drinking water in flushing toilets). water to evacuate urine and faeces)

-From water to pixel, the key is to get information out to the general public.
-There is no need to go to the antipodes to photograph the exotic flora and fauna, the proximity trip is at our feet and the total change of scenery in a few centimeters of water.
-Here is "The Water of Life", a precious possession that each of us must preserve.
-Only ecological citizenship, communication, education will save our aquatic heritage.
+The biodiversity at our feet is in danger.
+Knowing it better means better protecting our rivers and their inhabitants from anthropogenic stress and climate change.
+From water to pixels, the key is to get the information to the general public.
+No need to go to the antipodes to photograph the exotic fauna and flora, the local trip is at our feet and the total change of scenery in a few centimeters of fresh water.
+This photo site reveals "The Water of Life", a precious asset that each of us must preserve.
+Only ecological citizenship, communication and education will save our aquatic heritage.

 BIODIVERSITY AND BIOINDICATION

 Bioindication and biodiversity are complementary.
 The animal and plant species that inhabit our planet are sensitive to contamination of ecosystems.
 They react specifically.
 They are sentinels or bioindicators.
-Some disappear, others resist and accumulate, retain, metabolize, transmit the contaminants released by humans into the food chains.
-The absence and presence of these bioindicators inform humans about the health of ecosystems and the interventions to be carried out to rehabilitate them.
+Some disappear, others resist and accumulate, retainent, metabolize, transmit in the food chains the contaminants released by men.
+The absence and presence of these bioindicators inform us of the health of the ecosystems and the interventions to be carried out to rehabilitate them.
 These interventions can be better targeted if the resistant species specify the type of contamination.
-It is easier and less expensive to measure contaminants concentrated in a living organism than dissolved in water, air and sediment.
+It is easier, less expensive to measure contaminants concentrated in a living organism than dissolved in water, air, sediments.
 These bioindicators reflect the health of the biodiversity of our rivers.

 So if you see two friends in wetsuits in the rivers of southern France: it's us!
 We continue to photograph and communicate.